 “The Alabama Department of Veterans Affairs is thrilled to continue serving Veterans in the Wiregrass with this new state Veterans home,” said ADVA Commissioner Kent Davis.
 “Enterprise is proud of its military history and we are grateful for the outpouring of support by the community and its leadership.
 We’re looking forward to breaking ground early next year.”

 Nominations for the new state Veterans home were submitted from the public.
 Nominations were either in honor of a Veteran, after a person who had a pivotal role in locating the home in Enterprise, or descriptive of the location or region of the home.
-This will be Alabama’s fifth state Veterans home and construction is expected to be completed at the end of 2023.
+This will be Alabama’s fifth state Veterans home and construction is expected to be completed in 2024.